-On this day in 1901, Ed Sullivan, who will become the host of the long-running TV variety program The Ed Sullivan Show, is born in New York City.
-During the peak of its popularity in the 1950s and 1960s, Sullivan’s programshowcased a wide range of entertainers, including Elvis Presley, the Beatles, Rudolf Nureyev, Jerry Lewis and Bob Hope.
+On September 28, 1901, Ed Sullivan, who will become the host of the long-running TV variety program The Ed Sullivan Show, is born in New York City.
+During the peak of its popularity in the 1950s and 1960s, Sullivan’s program showcased a wide range of entertainers, including Elvis Presley, the Beatles, Rudolf Nureyev, Jerry Lewis and Bob Hope.

 Sullivan worked as a newspaper reporter and columnist in New York during the 1920s and 1930s and also hosted and produced vaudeville shows and benefits.
 In 1948, he became the master of ceremonies of a weekly TV variety show dubbed Toast of the Town.
 In 1955, the program, which aired Sunday nights on CBS, was renamed The Ed Sullivan Show.
 Although Sullivan was often awkward and self-conscious on camera, he was a hit with audiences and his program had broad appeal.
 In addition to big-name entertainers, the show featured animal acts, athletes, comedians, dancers and opera singers, along with such regulars as Topo Gigio, a mouse puppet with an Italian accent, and a ventriloquist named Senor Wences.